 MLE for the coin toss example

-In the typical tossing coin example, with probability for the head equal to $p$ and tossing the coin $n$ times let’s calculate the Maximum Likelihood Estimate (MLE) for the heads.
+In the typical coin tossing example, with probability for heads equal to $p$ and tossing the coin $n$ times, let’s calculate the Maximum Likelihood Estimate (MLE) for the heads probability.

-We know this is typical case of Binomial distribution that is given with this formula:
+We know this is a typical case of Binomial distribution that is given by this formula:

 $\operatorname{Bin}(k;n,p) = \binom{n}{k}p^k(1-p)^{n-k}$